Skip to content

 Computing the Nominal Clear-Sky Budget

-The free-space path loss at 20 GHz over GEO distance is:
+Start with the basics.
+Free-space path loss at 20 GHz over a GEO distance is substantial:

 FSPL=20log10(4πdfc)=20log10(4π×35786×103×20×1093×108)209.5 dBFSPL = 20\log_{10}\left(\frac{4\pi d f}{c}\right) = 20\log_{10}\left(\frac{4\pi \times 35786 \times 10^3 \times 20 \times 10^9}{3 \times 10^8}\right) \approx 209.5 \text{ dB}

-The tool computes received C/N0 from first principles:
+The tool computes received carrier-to-noise density ratio from first principles:

 C/N0=EIRPFSPLLgasLcloud+G/TkC/N_0 = EIRP - FSPL - L_{gas} - L_{cloud} + G/T - k

-where k = −228.6 dBW/K/Hz (Boltzmann's constant).
-At 35° elevation angle, the P.676 gaseous absorption model gives approximately 0.8 dB of oxygen and water vapor absorption (this varies significantly with surface humidity — the tool uses the standard reference atmosphere).
-P.840 adds 0.3 dB of cloud attenuation for 10 g/m² liquid water path.
+where k = −228.6 dBW/K/Hz is Boltzmann's constant.
+Now here's where the atmospheric physics comes in.
+At 35° elevation angle, the P.676 gaseous absorption model gives approximately 0.8 dB of combined oxygen and water vapor absorption.
+This number varies significantly with surface humidity and temperature — the tool uses the ITU-R standard reference atmosphere, but in a real deployment you'd want to check local conditions.
+The P.840 cloud model adds another 0.3 dB assuming a liquid water path of 10 g/m², which is typical for non-raining clouds at mid-latitudes.

 ITU-R P.618 Rain Attenuation

-The P.618-13 rain attenuation model computes attenuation exceeded for p% of the year at the given rain zone.
-The calculation:
+The P.618-13 rain attenuation model is where things get interesting.
+It computes the attenuation exceeded for p% of the year based on your rain zone and geometry.
+The calculation sequence:

 Monte Carlo: Availability Curves With Uncertainty

-Run Monte Carlo with 100,000 trials over these tolerances.
-The availability curve output shows median, 10th percentile, and 90th percentile annual availability as a function of fade margin.
-Key results:
+Run a Monte Carlo simulation with 100,000 trials, varying EIRP (±1 dB uniform), pointing loss (0 to 1 dB), G/T (±0.5 dB), and rain rate (±20% log-normal).
+The availability curve output shows median, 10th percentile, and 90th percentile annual availability as a function of added fade margin:

 Fade Margin AddedMedian Availability10th %ile Availability